jermp/psds/README.md

    or not (for faster Update operation), thus giving a similar trade-off already established for the segment tree.
-   The block factor, i.e., *k*, should be chosen so that *k* integers fit in a cache line.
+   The block size *k* should be chosen so that
+   *k* integers fit in a cache line.
    Assuming a typical cache line size of 64 B and 32-bit keys, then *k* = 16.